 Check your area code, maybe you made a typo.
 If that's not it, there is a chance it's a new one and hasn't made it into my database yet.
 Write me so I can add it, please.

 Click on Get Listed on the main page and log onto the Listing Admin area.
 From there you can view, edit or delete each of your listings.

 It takes a few hours for me to look over your listing, if you don't see it within six hours feel free to write, it should be visible on the main pages by then.

-In '95 my band broke up, so I thought it would be neat to find a new group of musicians via the Internet to jam with.
-I tried the various Usenet groups, and while they are great for meeting fellow musicians around the world, it was somewhat dissapointing to locate great situations, only to find they were on the other side of the country.
+Back in 1995 my band broke up, so I thought it would be neat to find a new group of musicians via the Internet to jam with.
+The Internet was just starting to grow like crazy, so I tried the various Usenet groups, and while they are great for meeting fellow musicians around the world, it was somewhat dissapointing to locate great situations, only to find they were on the other side of the country.
 Too bad there isn't a place where musical gigs are sorted by area codes, I thought.....
 I put my programming skills to work, and lo, The MODE was born.
 Strangely enough, I found a group of wayward musicians using traditional contact methods (the local musician's newspaper) immediately after starting The MODE, and I played with the (mostly) cover band Friction for a few years.
-I've been jamming in a Blues Rock Trio with some fine folk I met through The Mode, plus jamming with a bunch of others, too.
+Since then I've been jamming in a Blues Rock Trio with some fine folk I met through The Mode, plus jamming with a bunch of others, too.
 My dream of a website to meet musicians and put a good band together has come true!

 The MODE runs on one of Northlab's (www.northlab.com) Linux machines using an Apache web server.